How is the PCB calculated by PayrollPanda?

 1. Why do I need to enter my previous payslip data?

 Looking at step 1 of the formula we see that previous payslip data is included in the calculation of taxable income.
 If you do not put in your previous payroll data then your PCB will not be correctly calculated.
 Both current employment and previous employment payslip data of the current year must be entered for accurate PCB calculations.
-Please refer to How do I enter previous payslip information article to find out how to enter previous payslip data.
+Please refer to How do I enter previous payslip information to find out how to enter previous payslip data.

-In November 2022, his company switches to PayrollPanda but his payroll officer does not add his previous payslip data, and only inputs a salary of RM6,000.
-As a result, in November payroll, his annual taxable income will only be calculated as RM12,000 (below the PCB threshold), resulting in incorrect PCB of RM0.
-Even if the PCB is above the PCB threshold without the previous income, the PCB is likely to be underpaid since the higher the income level, the higher the tax rate.
+Nick has been working at his company since 2021, earning RM6,000 monthly.
+In November 2022, his company switches to PayrollPanda but his payroll officer does not enter his payslip data for January to October 2022 in his profile.
+As a result, in November payroll, his annual taxable income will only be calculated as RM12,000 (RM6,000 current month and RM6,000 future months), which is below the PCB threshold, resulting in incorrect PCB of RM0.
+Even if the annual chargeable is above the PCB threshold without the previous income, the PCB is likely to be underpaid since the higher the income level, the higher the tax rate.

 2. Why do employees with the same previous and current income have different PCB calculated?

 From step 2 of the formula, we can see that personal deductions are taken into account in the PCB calculation and those deductions can vary depending on the employee's personal details.
-Please read What tax deductions and rebates can be claimed in the year 2022? article for more details on available tax deductions.
+Please read What tax deductions and rebates can be claimed in the year 2024? article for more details on available tax deductions.

 Example: